1998 Philippine presidential election: For vice-president

 Arroyo also carried most of the provinces including her home province of Pampanga.
-Other candidates also carried their home provinces such as Angara of Aurora and Quezon being mother province, Tatad of Catanduanes and Sueno of South Cotabato.
+Other candidates also carried their home provinces such as Angara of Aurora, and Quezon being mother province, Orbos of Pangasinan, Tatad of Catanduanes and Sueno of South Cotabato.

-Only Orbos of Pangasinan and Osmeña of Cebu failed to capture the votes of their home provinces.
+Only Osmeña of Cebu failed to capture the votes of their home provinces.

 NAMFREL quick count

-Take note that Reynaldo Pacheco had a higher number of votes in the NAMFREL quick count than the official Congressional canvass.
+Take note that Reynaldo Pacheco had a higher number of votes in the NAMFREL quick count than the official congressional canvass.